-The glider has an acceleration system which will be activated with a foot bar.
+Acceleration system

 When flying normal all risers have the same length.
-When using the accelerator system the risers are shortened by a constructive exactly defined length.
+When using the accelerator system, the risers are shortened by a constructive exactly defined length.

-Therefore the angle of attack of the canopy is smaller and speed increases.
+Therefore, the angle of attack of the canopy is smaller and speed increases.

 The length of the accelerator is adjusted to the left and right of the foot pedal so that when your leg is fully extended, then the acceleration is at maximum - both rollers are touching.